OPM Retirement Processing Times 2026: How Long You'll Actually Wait

 Is the digital retirement application faster than paper?

-Yes, nearly three times as fast.
-Digital applications through OPM's Online Retirement Application now average 34 days.
-Paper applications average 95 days.
+Yes, though the gap narrowed in 2026.
+Digital applications through OPM's Online Retirement Application averaged 66 days in May 2026; paper averaged 105 days.
 Digital cases also have fewer errors and missing-document delays.
-As of February 2026, 49.6% of new claims are digital — approaching parity with paper for the first time.
+As of May 2026, 73% of new claims are filed digitally, up from 49.6% in February, so digital is now the clear majority.

 What is the current OPM retirement backlog?